Lecturer: Rev Dr Peter Bentley

 There is also the option of auditing this unit, at a reduced cost.

-Fees for auditing for 2020 ($1,305) are payable in full to Whitley College at the time of enrolling as an auditing student.
+Fees for auditing for 2021 ($1,305) are payable in full to Whitley College at the time of registering as an audit participant.